awisse/Ardymo/Ardymo/README.md

 ### Objective

-The player is an AI driving a vehicle and has to rely exclusively on the sensor values to reach the target.
+The player drives the vehicle and has to rely exclusively on the sensor values to reach the target.
 The objective is to reach the target without crashing into obstacles or into the target.
 The run is successful if the vehicle gets within 5m of the target at zero speed.